huckiyang/Voice2Series-Reprogramming/README.md

 - The population risk for the target task via reprogramming a K-way source neural network classifier is upper bounded by equation above.

+### FAQ

+- 1. Tips for tuning the model?

+I would recommend using different label mapping numbers for training.
+For instance, you could use `--mapping 7` for `ECG 5000` dataset.
+The dropout rate is also an important hyperparameter for tunning the testing loss.
+You could use a range between `0.2` to `0.5` in this [line](https://github.com/huckiyang/Voice2Series-Reprogramming/blob/main/ts_model.py#L72).

+- 2. Masking the target sequence is important?

+Yes, V2S [mask](https://github.com/huckiyang/Voice2Series-Reprogramming/blob/main/ts_model.py#L53) is provided as an option, but the training script is not using the masking for forwarding passing.
+From our experiments, using or not using the masking only has small variants on the performance.
+This is not in conflict with the proposed theoretical analysis on learning target domain adaption.

+- 3. Can we use Voice2Series for other domains or collaberate with the team?

+Yes, you are welcome.
+Please send an email to the author for potential collaberation.

 ### Reference

 - Voice2Series: Reprogramming Acoustic Models for Time Series Classification

+Please consider referencing the paper if you find this work helpful or relative to your research.

 ```bib